 Secrets are essential for the operation of production applications.
 Although it may be convenient, it is a bad security practice to embed secrets such as passwords, API tokens in source code or yaml files.
-Unintended secrets exposure is one of the top risks that should be properly addressed.
+Unintended exposure of secrets is one of the top risks that should be properly addressed.

 Kubernetes provides an object called Secret that can be used to store application sensitive data.
 Kubernetes Secrets can be injected into a Pod either as an environment variable or mounted as a file.

 Storing sensitive data in a Kubernetes Secret does not automatically make it secure.
 By default, all data in Kubernetes Secrets is stored as a plaintext encoded with base64.
-Secrets are stored in the cluster's etcd database.
-Depending on how the cluster was provisioned, the etcd database may be encrypted.
+Secrets are stored in the cluster's etc database.
+Depending on how the cluster was provisioned, the etc database may be encrypted.

 Here is an example of a Kubernetes Secret YAML with a sensitive "username" and "password" encoded in base64 format.